 To investigate entanglement and other dynamical properties, Eq.\,(\ref{Hamiltonian23a}) and Eq.\,(\ref{Hamiltonian23b}) are appropriately described in the many-body occupation-number basis.
 For the two-site chain, we introduce the basis states $\ket{n_1 n_2}$, where $n_i = c_i^\dagger c_i $ represents the number operator that can take values $\{0,1\}$, and $c_i^\dagger$ ($c_i$) creates (annihilates) an electronic state at site $i$.
 The four basis vectors are $\{\ket{00},\ket{01},\ket{10},\ket{11}\}$, in which the two-site Kitaev chain (2KC) Hamiltonian given by Eq.\,(\ref{Hamiltonian23a}) takes the following form

-In this matrix, the odd-parity sector spanned by $\{\ket{01},\ket{10}\}$ corresponds to the central $2{\times}2$ block, whereas the even-parity sector spanned by $\{\ket{00},\ket{11}\}$ is given by the first and fourth columns/rows.
-Since the two sectors do not mix, the eigenvalues of the two-site Kiatev chain in the odd and even parity subspaces can be obtained separately and given by
+In this matrix, the odd-parity sector of the Hamiltonian, spanned by $\{\ket{01},\ket{10}\}$, corresponds to the central $2{\times}2$ block, whereas the even-parity sector, spanned by $\{\ket{00},\ket{11}\}$, is given by the first and fourth columns/rows.
+Since the two sectors do not mix, the eigenvalues of the two-site Kitaev chain in the odd and even parity subspaces can be obtained separately and given by

 where $\varepsilon_{\pm} =(\varepsilon_1 \pm \varepsilon_2)/2$.
 Moreover, these corresponding eigenstates are given by

 where $N_{e}^\mp =\Delta/\sqrt{\Delta^2 + (E_{e}^{\pm})^{2}}$.